agateau/devo/README_BATCHBUILD.md

 `name` is the only mandatory option.

-Default for all of the module options can be overriden by specifying them in the global section.
+Default for all of the module options can be overridden by specifying them in the global section.
 Good candidates are `configure-options`, `build-options` or `repo-type`.

+# `_base.yaml`

+You may want to define a `_base.yaml` file to define default values for all .yaml files.
+This is quite handy for example to define the `build-options` option.